jhlagado/struct-z80/README.md

 The code between `_do` and `_enddo` is repeated and a test is conducted just before the `_while` which will jump to the `_enddo` if the test fails.

-Nested loops are no trouble either (apart from preserving the state of the counter in this case).
+Nested loops are no trouble either (apart from the need to preserve the state of the counter variable in this case).

 ```
 ld A, 0